-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness 1.1 Action: Professional Learning and and Coaching for Certificated Staff Need: The CAASPP data for ELs, FY, and SED students in ELA are 58, 72.4 points, 34.6 points below standard EL, FY, Low Income, which is lower than our all student rate (only 11.3 points below We will provide professional learning to teachers to support high quality teaching and learning, while building collective practices around effective collaboration through professional learning communities.
-These actions will ensure access to California State Standards and high quality standards-based instruction with effective differentiation practices, which are critical in addressing the identified We will monitor academic progress using both CAASPP and i-Ready for both ELA and math. standard). needs.
-These are being provided on an LEA-wide
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness 1.1 Action: Professional Learning and Coaching for Certificated Staff Need: The CAASPP data for ELs, FY, and SED students in ELA are 58, 72.4 points, 34.6 points below standard EL, FY, Low Income, which is lower than our all student rate (only 11.3 points below standard).
+We will provide professional learning to teachers to support high quality teaching and learning, while building collective practices around effective collaboration through professional learning communities.
+These actions will ensure access to California State Standards and high quality standards-based instruction with effective differentiation practices, which are critical in addressing the identified needs.
+These are being provided on an LEA-wide We will monitor academic progress using both CAASPP and i-Ready for both ELA and math.